Statement of Curriculum Intent

 To do this, Wath Central aim:

-To use elements of a mastery approach to deliver our curriculum.
+To plan small, achievable steps when delivering our curriculum.
 By spending longer on topics, working on small steps and presenting concepts in a variety of ways, children are able to explore maths in more depth.

 To teach new concepts that are crucial to children’s futures, gain a secure understanding of the number system and retain skills that can be applied in a range of contexts.